SpindlySpider/UoP-AI-CW/ga/GA_documentation.md

 - **Final convergence**: Generations 250-277 refined the gait from 1.38 to 1.50
 - **Total runtime**: 277 generations to achieve an optimal gait pattern exceeding the target threshold

-The resulting gait data is saved to `ga_results.txt` as a **300 × 24 matrix** (300 time steps, 24 joint angles), ready for visualization in MATLAB using the code provided below.
+The resulting gait data is saved to `ga_results.txt` as a **300 × 24 matrix** (300 time steps, 24 joint angles), ready for visualisation in MATLAB using the code provided below.

 ---